apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

 - **Social Media Links**: With built-in meta descriptions, we ensure the page thumbnail or link preview looks professional when your share your store on social medias.

 - **Fast Site Speed**: Website users can be impatient.
-Chopin-generated sites are static and lean, which means it takes less time to load comparing to normal sites.
+Chopin-generated sites are static and lean, we constantly load test loading time to ensure performant response time.

 - **Mobile-Friendly**: [A responsive website](https://apiobuild.com/blog/create-an-online-store-for-free/#responsive-design) means better user experience.
 Mobile drives the the majority of the traffic.
 Mobile-friendliness is another important factor that improves ranking.